mulsewm/TellCo-Analysis/README.md

-# TellCo-Analysis
+# TellCo Telecom Analysis

-Telecom Data Analysis and Dashboard Development Challenge for 10 Academy
+This repository contains the analysis and dashboards for TellCo telecom data.